jeryjs/Userscripts/AniLINK/README.md

 1️⃣ Simple Installation: Install a userscript manager extension like [TamperMonkey](https://www.tampermonkey.net/) or [ViolentMonkey](https://violentmonkey.github.io/get-it/) for your browser.

-2️⃣ One-Click Installation: Visit the script page and click the "Install script" button.
-AniLINK will be seamlessly integrated into your browsing experience.
+2️⃣ One-Click Installation: Visit the [AniLINK: GoGoAnime](https://greasyfork.org/en/scripts/465970-anilink-gogoanime) script page on greasyfork and click the "Install script" button.

 3️⃣ Ready, Set, Anime!: Visit the page of the anime you want to download from on GoGoAnime.